Simple Dumbbell Exercises for Arms & Chest

 Two-Arm Bent-Over Dumbbell Row

 We’re going to begin the upper body portion of the workout with another posterior chain exercise.
-This version of the bent-over row will work the upper back as well as the lats, rear detls, traps, and biceps to a smaller degree.
-The lower back will have a supporting role as well because you need to remain stable throughout the exercise.
+This version of the bent-over row will work the upper back as well as the lats, rear delts, traps, and biceps to a smaller degree.
+This exercise is part of a total dumbbell workout that ensures the lower back has a supporting role as well because you need to remain stable throughout the exercise.

 Hold a dumbbell in each hand with arms to the sides.
 Bend at the hips while trying to keep your back as straight as possible until your upper body is at least at a 45-degree angle.
 Bring your arms forward so they are hanging in front of you with the weights in your hands.
 Keep your upper arms close to your sides as you bend your elbows and drive them back behind you to pull the weights up.
 They should be lifted towards the hips as far as you can pull.
 Once you reach that point, squeeze the upper back muscles for a moment before slowly returning to the starting position.
 Repeat for the desired reps.